guadabsb15/rse-scavenger-hunt/docs/setup.md

 6. GitHub will ask your permission to enable the workflows from the repository you forked.
 Enable the workflows, by clicking the green button option.

-7. Select on the left side, the `stup new repo` workflow.
+7. Select on the left side, the `setup new repo` workflow.

 8. The middle part of the screen will show a blue banner with an option to `Run workflow`.
 Pick the main branch and press in the green button to Run workflow.
 ![run workflow](images/screenshot7_workflows.jpg)